 Various digital assets to be briefed in individually as / when they may be needed for specific online purposes, advertising etc.

-Short films that capture composers and their work for use and sharing online
+Short films that capture comedians and their work for use and sharing online

 The Designs should:

-Show the eclectic mix of artists in the line-up for the weekend
+Use an imaginative and gripping technique to give a sense of the eclectic mix of comedians in the line-up.

-Give the weekend some identity relating to exciting / dynamic new music

-Understand the pioneering nature of each of the composers taking part over the
+Understand the pioneering nature of some of the comedians taking part over the

-Weekend
+festival as well as clearly stating the skills and talents of the more well known comedians.

-Show the extent of activity happening in just 3 days
+Show the extent of activity happening over the festival

-Appeal to lovers of the new, experimental and pioneering
+Appeal to lovers of comedy as well as the risk taking audiences who will have a go at seeing a new name.

+Show of a Hull sense of humour in a non-self-deprecating way, but instead highlights pride in certain things that are typical to Hull.

-Need to be able to work with the PRSF logo, Hull 2017 logo, Radio 3 logo and Southbank logo.
+Need to be able to work with the Hull 2017 branding and possibly the branding of other partners.

-The Mini-Guide

-The front cover will need to be bold, simple and contemporary including the Hull 2017 & PRSF New Music Biennial logos.
-Something graphical not using artist imagery.
-An image/ brand / creation for the New Music Biennial to be used across site signage and dressing plus digital marketing, video and advertising.

-Pagination draft